Is a Public Bank Right for Santa Fe?

 Public Banking Task Force Members’ Experience

 June 28, 2017, city council unanimously approved Mayor Gonzales’ suggested appointees to the Task Force: finance and banking professionals, J. Wayne Miller, Randolph M. Hibben, and Darla Brewer; attorneys experienced in finance and banking, Kelly C. Huddleston and David P. Buchholtz; a professional in state and federal banking regulation, Judy A. Cormier; and two citizens at large, Robert A. Mang and Elaine Sullivan.
 The ninth member, Adam Johnson, is City Director of Finance.
-Elaine Sullivan is the only member actively advocating for public banking prior to her appointment.
 Task Force Chair David P. Buchholtz wrote the Rodey Law Firm’s formal opinion on the legality of a public bank for Santa Fe in 2015.
+READ MEMBER CREDENTIALS

 Banking on New Mexico is the primary initiative of WeArePeopleHere!.